 Julien has been with SSEF since March 2008.
 He is a specialist in the quality control of small diamonds and grading of large diamonds.
 He is also involved in teaching of diamond courses at SSEF.

 Judith joined SSEF as an analytical scientist in 2012.
 She previously worked as laboratory head at UMICORE and as a specialist for ICP and X-ray techniques.
 She now does pearl radiographies and micro X-ray computerised tomography for pearls at SSEF.
 She also operates instruments such as ED-XRF, UV-Vis, FTIR, Raman microspectrometry and GemTOF.
 She provides gemmologists the chemical and spectral results they require for the identification of gemstones.
-She is joined by Gina, Hannah and Ramon in the Analytical department.
+She is joined by Gina, Hannah, Ramon and Susanne in the Analytical department.

 Hao joined SSEF in autumn 2015 and is now working as a research scientist.
 He obtained his PhD at ETH Zurich in 2013 developing LA-ICP-MS methods.
 Currently, Hao is mainly responsible for GemTOF – a state-of-the-art LA-ICP-Time Of Flight-MS platform at SSEF, data management and statistics.